bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 Visit our [discussions page](https://github.com/bcgov/sso-keycloak/discussions/136) to understand key concepts and terms as you make use of our Self Service application to integrate your digital application with a with BC government approved login option.

 ### Openshift Clusters
-In mid 2022, we moved our keycloak instance from the Platform Services **Silver Openshift cluster** to their **Gold Openshift cluster**. by April 2023, all of our services will live in Gold.
+In mid 2022, we moved our keycloak instance from the Platform Services **Silver Openshift cluster** to their **Gold Openshift cluster**.
+As of June 15, 2023, all of our services will live in Gold.

 As part of the [Private Cloud Platform Openshift community](https://cloud.gov.bc.ca/private-cloud/) our service sits in the Gold Cluster which enables us to ensure our service is up 24/7.
 [Check out our up-to-date system health](https://uptime.com/s/bcgov-sso-gold)